Tag Archive for: XML Schema

 Developers working with XML often need to deal with multiple DTDs and XSDs that define industry-standard vocabularies.
 Whether it’s DITA for technical writing, HL7 for healthcare data, CbCR for financial reporting or any number of examples, it becomes a challenge to manage the various schemas—and numerous versions thereof—on a day-to-day basis.

-Altova recently introduced a new XML Schema Manager integrated in its XML-enabled products.
+For flexibility and convenience, all Altova XML-enabled products include its XML Schema Manager.
 This provides a centralized utility that makes it easy to download and manage industry schemas for use across the product line.
 Let’s see how it works.

 Developer working at a computer